TajikEE/rangeforce/README.md

 Note that the usage schema requires a userId, that is basically the learner id, but since this task does not include an auth flow so you can use any mongodb _id to fill it instead.

 There is swagger for easily checking the api endpoints.
 When the app is running locally, then it can be visited on: http://localhost:4001/api#/

+### Goals: ###

+* Listing of modules by category name : you can get modules by typing a category name with partial match and case incensitivity.
+For example: If category is 'Computer' you can search with 'comp' and still get result
+* TOP 10 used modules of the month : the top number is created as query param so you can change it to any number to get different total list items.

 ## Setup and installation